Quaker (1793 ship)

 Quaker was launched at Tynemouth in 1793 as a West Indiaman.
 The French captured her in 1795 but in a process that is currently obscure she returned to British ownership.
-In 1797 she became a slave ship, sailing out of Liverpool.
-On her first slave voyage the French captured after she had gathered her slaves, but the British Royal Navy recaptured her.
-She resumed her voyage but before she could deliver her slaves the French captured her again.
+In 1797 she became a slave ship, sailing out of Liverpool in the triangular trade in enslaved people.
+On her first voyage transporting enslaved people, the French captured after she had gathered her captives, but the British Royal Navy recaptured her.
+She resumed her voyage but before she could deliver her captives the French captured her again.
 She returned to British ownership in 1805, but wrecked in December 1806.

 Career

 Quaker first entered Lloyd's Register (LR) in 1794.

 Captain Thomas Burnet acquired a letter of marque on 9 December 1793.

-Lloyd's List (LL) reported on 4 February 1794 that Quaker, Burnett, master, from Cork to Barbados, had arrived at Penzance having lost her bowsprit, sails, etc., and having had to throw some of her cargo overboard.
+Lloyd's List (LL) reported on 4 February 1794, that Quaker, Burnett, master, from Cork to Barbados, had arrived at Penzance having lost her bowsprit, sails, etc., and having had to throw some of her cargo overboard.
 She had sailed from Cork on 26 January.

 Then about two months later, Lloyd's List reported that Union, of Boston, had arrived at Cowes from Brest with the news that Quaker, Burnett, master, from Cork to Barbados, "was carried into that port."
 It is not clear whether the report was in error, or whether Quaker returned to British ownership by recapture, or by other means.

+Captain James Robertson sailed from Liverpool on 17 January 1797.
+In 1797, 104 vessels sailed from English ports to acquire and transport captives from Africa; 90 of these vessels sailed from Liverpool.